Social structure of China: Yuan dynasty

 Kublai, the founder of the Yuan dynasty, notably gave many financial privileges to the gentries of Jiangnan region.
-After the defeat of the Song dynasty by Yuan, making friends with the local elites of Song became important.
+After the defeat of the Song dynasty by the Yuan, making friends with the local elites of Song became important.
 As a consequence, the most wealthy ones in the Song social strata remained wealthy in the Yuan dynasty.

-Contrary to the situation of the gentries, commoners of the Yuan dynasty found themselves less protected by the law.
-Mongol rulers did not seem to take the interests of commoners a priority.
+Contrary to the situation of the gentry, commoners of the Yuan dynasty found themselves less protected by the law.
+Mongol rulers did not seem to make the interests of commoners a priority.
 A great number of ordinary farmers were converted to plantation workers working for the gentries.
-The wealthy entered upon the properties of commoners while making them essentially slave-peasants.
+The wealthy entered upon the properties of commoners while making them essentially slave peasants.

 The Mongols in the Yuan dynasty belong to numerous clans.
 Tao Zongyi first provided a list of all the Mongol clans which was later falsified by Japanese historian Yanai Watari.
 However, Tao's account was one of the few contemporary accounts of Mongols during the Yuan dynasty.
 The records and documents of the Yuan dynasty provide extremely limited information about the social strata of Mongols.
 Despite the lack of historical records, it is safe to say that Mongols enjoyed privileges that other ethnic groups did not.
 During their reign, the Mongols converted a large number of rice fields into pastures because agriculture was foreign to them.
 Both the government and Mongol nobles opened up pastures in China by taking the rice fields away from ordinary farmers.

 Other social castes including Semu, Hanren, and Nanren existed under the rule of Mongols.
 Hanren refers to dwellers of Northern China, Korea, and Sichuan.
 Nanren refers to citizens of the Song dynasty (excluding people from Sichuan, although the region was a part of Song).

 Yuan dynasty introduced the policy of Colored population statistics (諸色戶計).
 The policy divided commoners according to their occupation.
 Farmers, soldiers, craftsmen, hunters, physicians, messengers, and Confucian scholars are some of the categories under this policy.
 The farmers had the largest population among all the commoners in the Yuan dynasty.
 These categories are hereditary.
 One soldier will give birth to a son who will later become a soldier.
 In comparison with other commoners, craftsmen were treated more fairly since the Mongols deemed the skills of making weapons necessary for their conquest of the world.
 The Mongols routinely massacred Chinese civilians with the exception of Craftsmen.

 Slavery was common during the Yuan dynasty.
 The main sources of slaves include captives, criminals, kidnapped commoners, buying and selling of human lives.
 Slave status was also hereditary.
 A slave will give birth to slave children.